"Dem take Likee's girl": GH reacts to Enock Darko and Awurama's loved-up scene

 Enock Darko Kisses Dr Likee's Screen Girlfriend On Set, Fans React

-- Actor Enock Darko is working on his new movie, which will feature some of Dr Likee's cronies
+- Actor Enock Darko is working on his new movie, which features some of Dr Likee's cronies

-- The actor was spotted on set with Auwrama, known for her numerous roles with Dr Likee
+- The actor was spotted on set with Awurama, known for her numerous roles with Dr Likee

 - A scene of them passionately kissing has popped up online, sparking hilarious reactions from fans

-A scene from the.
-OllBorafion has popped up online, exciting scores of fans who expressed anticipation for the full version of the film.
+A scene from the collaboration has popped up online, exciting scores of fans who expressed anticipation for the full version of the film.

 The scene is believed to be part of his exciting web series on YouTube, Odo Bi.